Wellness center

 The comparison starts with the method, not the message.
 In ozone-based care, three variables shape the experience and the level of consistency you can expect: how much volume is involved, how long the exposure lasts, and how tightly the protocol is controlled from start to finish.

 In a wellness setting, ozone is often used for its ability to create a brief, measurable biological signal.
-In simple terms, that signal can influence how the body regulates processes tied to inflammation, circulation, and antioxidant activity.
-That is why delivery affects the intensity of the signal, the kind of monitoring a clinic can provide, and how reliably the protocol can be repeated over time.
+A published clinical review of ozone therapy describes how controlled, low-dose ozone exposure can act on processes tied to oxidative balance and circulation.
+That signal can influence how the body regulates pathways linked to inflammation and antioxidant activity, which is part of the normal way the body responds to stress and injury, as Cleveland Clinic explains about inflammation.
+Delivery affects the intensity of the signal, the kind of monitoring a clinic can provide, and how reliably the protocol can be repeated over time.

-EBOO stands for extracorporeal blood oxygenation and ozonation, sometimes referred to as EBO2.
+Cellular Plasma Recharge stands for extracorporeal blood oxygenation and ozonation, sometimes referred to as EBO2.
 During a session, a portion of your blood moves through a closed-loop circuit outside the body, where it is oxygenated and carefully exposed to ozone, then returned under clinical monitoring.
 Many protocols also add filtration within the same system as part of the overall design.
+A 2022 analysis of ozone dialysis and blood oxygenation documents how this kind of high-volume, filtered approach interacts with blood components during treatment.

 How Ozone Therapy Is Often Delivered